jollactic/MC_Hopper/README.md

 # MC_Hopper
 *Written by Jolla Kullgren*

-Lattice Monte-Carlo and kinetic Monte-Carlo programs written in Fortran90.
+A simple lattice kinetic Monte-Carlo program written in Fortran90.

-The main input files are `input.dat` and `geom.dat`.
+The source code is contained in a single file called `kMC.f90` and the main input files are `input.dat` and `geom.dat`.

 ## Geometry - Lattice specification
 The file `geom.dat` has the following format: